heybigjoy/SI507_Final/README.md

 - I defined different functions to manipulate the data, focusing on counting the number of artists of different genders of specific year, which helps provide data to my data visualization.
 - I used a plotly module to visualize my data into scatter graph and pie chart.
 - I set up different routes of my Flask application in my SI507project.py file, which allow user to navigate through different pages.
+- I incorporate wtforms module to handling forms in Flask to allow user to input information to search.
 - I set up different HTML templates to layout my pages in the templates folder.
 - I set up tests in the SI507project_tests.py file to test some results in the csv file and the count function have the correct results.